Skip to main content

 UEFI - Unified Extensible Firmware Interface

-UEFI runtime is the software that understands specific file format.
-GRUB implements such an application which UEFI runtime can parse and execute.
+The UEFI runtime is the software that reads a specific file format.
+GRUB is such an application.
+The UEFI runtime can parse and run it.

 UEFI can work with any bootloader